 For the first forty months that I served on council (Dec 2014 - April 2018), I was a part-owner of Groundforce Digital, a company that designs and produces websites and trains people how to use digital tools effectively, and I declared a pecuniary interest in matters relating to current clients during that time period.

-I own shares in Apple and Seagate Technology, publicly-traded companies that operate globally.
-My family also holds shares in TD Monthly Income Fund.
+I own shares in Tesla and Northland Power, publicly-traded companies that operate globally.

 My father, Alan Helmer, was the general manager of South Muskoka Curling & Golf Club in Bracebridge for the first 17 months that I served on council (Dec 2014 - April 2016) and I declared an indirect pecuniary interest in matters relating to the City of London's golf courses during that time period.